 Explore your local area.
 Visit local landmarks.
 Find some not-so-local landmarks.
 As a family or independently with friends, you can explore new environments, relatively inexpensively.
 Walking, jogging, cycling, rollerblading, and scooting can tire them out and help them get to know their environments in a healthy way.

-Parks are especially useful because there are plenty of varying terrain to enjoy.
+Parks are especially useful because there is plenty of varying terrain to enjoy.
 This can make a game of hide and seek far more exciting.
 Mulch, grass, and tarmac with traditional game markings are great ways to stimulate their imagination.
 Even small grassy patches can be used to practice cartwheels or simply for running around a while.
 The environment doesn’t have to be alien for it to be different from your home.
 And a difference can really stimulate their imaginations.

 4. Helping around the house